 15 best VPN and proxy detection tools for fraud prevention in 2026

-Last updated on July 2, 2026 · 14 min read
+Last updated on July 4, 2026 · 16 min read

 VPN and proxy detection got measurably harder this year.
-An April 2026 GreyNoise analysis of 4 billion malicious sessions found that 78% of residential-proxy sessions were invisible to IP reputation feeds, because each address surfaced in only one or two sessions before rotating away.
+An April 2026 GreyNoise analysis of 4 billion malicious sessions found that 78 percent of residential-proxy sessions were invisible to IP reputation feeds, because each address surfaced in only one or two sessions before rotating away.
 That single number reframes the whole category.
 Static blocklists were built for datacenter ranges and well-known VPN endpoints, and residential proxies route through real home IPs that no list can keep current.
 For teams trying to stop fraudsters who hide behind that infrastructure, the question is no longer "is this IP on a list," but "how masked is this traffic, and does it carry risk."

 This guide compares the tools that answer that question in 2026, what each one detects, where it is strong, and what it costs.